pokt-network/docs/paths/node-runner/zero-to-node/5-2-staking.md

 }
 ```

-The actual time it takes to stake will very depending when the last block was processed.
+The actual time it takes to stake will vary depending when the last block was processed.
 But generally, it should take less than 15 minutes.

 ## Confirm your node is live